 While everyone at Columbia fundamentally belongs to the community, we can’t assume everyone feels that same sense of belonging during their time here.
 Experiencing a sense of inclusion & belonging can affect every aspect of the Columbia experience – from extracurricular activities to academic performance, making these important values for our community to uphold.

 Inclusion & belonging are everyone’s responsibility and these values help to create an environment where people of all backgrounds can thrive.

-Meet other students across the University, have real discussions, and build community in this student-facilitated dialogue about identity and inclusion.
+Meet other students from across the University, have real discussions, and build community in this student-facilitated dialogue about identity and inclusion.

+Some schools are hosting inclusion & belonging workshops and events.
 Choose from workshops at your school and participate with your classmates!
 Register early to guarantee your spot.

 The video collections include several TED Talks and cover issues of Identity and Community, Bias and its Impact, and Resilience and Inclusion.

 Complete an interactive 30-minute online tutorial about diversity, identities and communities.

 Develop a project that aligns with your interests or professional development goals.
 You can do it on your own or with a small group.